vishaladgithub/TERM-DEPOSIT/README.md

 # TERM-DEPOSIT
-This is term deposit prediction project using ML to know the insights of data and find the patterns
+This a project that uses various machine learning algorithms to analyze and visualize data related to term deposits.
+By using machine learning, the project is able to extract insights and patterns from the data that may not be immediately apparent to the human eye